Photo Scanning – The Spark for a Business

 For the first few months we mainly scanned photos, but I came to appreciate the power of the 4990 scanner when we got a few 35mm slides, negatives and medium format images to scan.
 Thankfully we weren’t flooded with work.
 I had invested in a great piece of software called Silverfast, but it’s very complicated to use so I was grateful to have the time to find my way around the program and the scanner.

 We did some shopping around and decided to invest in a Nikon Coolscan 5000 scanner.
-Not only does it do a great job but compared to the Epson it races through slides, and the colour restoration tools and Digital ICE for dust and scratch reduction are fantastic.
+Not only does it do a great job but compared to the Epson it races through slides, the colour restoration tools and Digital ICE for dust and scratch reduction are fantastic.
 It was a big step up.
 Thankfully we’ve been able to keep feeding the Nikon scanner and added another for backup and additional capacity.
 I was glad we had that configuration when we won an order from Imperial College London to scan 11,000+ 35mm slides and negatives.

 After a couple of years we’d got the hang of adjusting scans to get a good result, restoring fading colours and our customers were really happy with the results.
 Originally I’d thought our clients would be people like me, people with a backlog of holiday slides or Christmas, birthday and graduation photos.
 In practice our clients were architects, designers, marketing companies and several universities.
 Although we get many clients from our local, Essex, area we’ve also spread out across the UK and into Europe / Scandinavia.

 Through all the slide scanning I kept thinking how great it would be if we could scan photos in bulk.
 If we could get through hundreds of photos with a high speed photo scanner, we could offer great quality at a reasonable price.
-Then one day I stumbled on the Kodak website – a name I would trust in photography – and a scanner which scans prints in volume, boosts fading colours and scans both sides of the print.
+Then one day I stumbled on the Kodak website – a name I would trust in photography – and a scanner which scans prints in volume, boosts fading colours and can scan both sides of the print.
 I didn’t have to think about it, I just ordered one.
 It’s a brilliant scanner and it gives us the opportunity to offer great scans at a reasonable price.
 Since then we’ve worked closely with Kodak, giving them feedback on successive versions of their bulk scanning system.
 Today we’re up to our third model – it’s faster, produces better images, is easier to operate and overall does a brilliant job.

 So here we are, deeply immersed in bits, bytes, jpgs, tiffs, dpi and the marvels of CD and DVD burning.
 Having become scanning enthusiasts we have to resist the temptation to talk techno babble, so if you ring we’ll make sure we speak English.
 Oh, by the way we’re based in Brentwood, Essex just a couple of miles from the M25 junction at Brook St. We’d love to see you if you’re in the area.